jamesonthe5th/Final-Project-CISC121/README.md

 [The smaller value of left[i] or right[j] will be appeneded to the resulting list] (documented) [Once one side (left or right) is empty, algorithm will append all leftover elements] (documented) [return result](documented)

+Steps to run:
+Paste hugging face link into browser wait to load insert list of numbers (no strings or floats)

+Hugging Face Link: